 Unsurprisingly the profile of Polish exports largely coincides with that of foreign direct investment (FDI).
 Poland is a large market in its own right and is often seen as a convenient export platform both for Europe and Eastern Europe.
-82% of Polish exports currently go to highly industrialized countries (OECD).
+82% of Polish exports currently go to highly industrialized countries (OECD), about 79% of exports are sent to the EU, when 64% of imports are from the EU.